leimig/sqml/README.md

-# SQML - Standart Query Markup Language
+# SQML - Standard Query Markup Language

 *SQML* is a Markup Languagem that helps you generate meaningful data to your database.
 It reads a .sqml file and outputs your data in ANSI SQL.